Explore ADHD Assessment & Multisensory Learning Support in Campsie.

 - Encourage movement during the session to avoid extended periods of sitting .

-- Maintain consistency with expectations and guidelines .
+- Be consistent with expectations and guidelines .

 - Maintain a positive teaching environment .